• Skip to primary navigation

 Want an elevated version of this biscuit?

-Ka pai – good.
-If you want to make these pihikete (biscuits) in to something a little special hen definitely try these Hundreds and Thousands Biscuits with Marshmallow.
+Ka pai - good.
+Try these Hundreds and Thousands Biscuits with Marshmallow.
 They use the same recipe with a homemade māngohe (marshmallow) sandwiched in the centre.

 Videography and photography by Sarah Henderson.